Like any language, Ruby provides case statements to test multiple conditions. It is similar to the if else if else conditional statement.

 - There is no break keyword

-- Expression in the case can be a variable, constant literal or ruby expression
+- Expression in this case can be a variable, constant literal, or ruby expression

-- Expression in when can be a ruby expression or multiple expressions using logical operator
+- Expression in when can be a ruby expression or multiple expressions using a logical operator